Intra-group funding: group finance companies and the treasury function: Risk assessment

 HMRC’s approach where it is found that such a company does not have beneficial ownership will depend on establishing whether the conduit has a commercial or an avoidance intent.
 See INTM332080 for examples of how conduit companies might be treated, depending on the facts and circumstances.

-Cases should be referred to CTIAA Business International before it is accepted that group finance companies are carrying on a trade of borrowing and lending, making and receiving loans on current account.
+Cases should be referred to CSTD Business, Assets & International before it is accepted that group finance companies are carrying on a trade of borrowing and lending, making and receiving loans on current account.
 Such claims should be looked critically.

 In arguing that the company is trading as a financial concern, the group finance company will have to meet the test laid down in CIR v Livingstone 11TC538, in terms of the characteristics of the trade which the company is purporting to carry on: